itwizardo/leetmailer/README.md

 - **letter.html:** Customize the email template here.
 You can use placeholders like `{{2}}` for the first name and `{{3}}` for the last name.

-- **dummy.config:** Here, you can configure the email subject, sender details, and other settings.

 ---

 #### Macros